microsoft/vstest-docs/docs/analyze.md

 > **Requirements:**
 > Code Coverage requires the machine to have Visual Studio 2017 Enterprise ([15.3.0](https://www.visualstudio.com/vs) or later installed and a Windows operating system.
 ### Setup a project
-Add a reference to the `Microsoft.CodeCoverage` [nuget package][coveragenuget] to your project.
-This will bring in coverage infrastructure for a test project.
-Here's a sample project file, please note the xml entities marked as `Required`.
+Here's a sample project file, please note the xml entity marked as `Required`.
+Previously, the `Microsoft.VisualStudio.CodeCoverage` was required, but is now shipped with the SDK.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">